These true survival stories will leave you in awe of the incredible human spirit and sheer will to survive whatever the odds.

-Though there is some speculation that her story may be untrue or embellished, Chapman states that she was kidnapped from her Colombian village at four years old, then abandoned in the jungle.
+Though there is some speculation that her survival story may be untrue or embellished, Chapman states she was kidnapped from her Colombian village.
+At four years old, she was then abandoned in the jungle.

-She was also enslaved by a mafia family before finally being adopted around age 14.
+She was also enslaved by a mafia family before finally adopted around age 14.

 7. Amanda Berry, Gina DeJesus, and Michelle Knight

 They suffered harsh living conditions, starvation, and physical, psychological, and sexual abuse.
-One of them (Amanda Berry) was impregnated by Castro and gave birth to a daughter during her captivity.
+One of them (Amanda Berry) was even impregnated by Castro and gave birth to a daughter during her captivity.

 In 2013, Berry’s young daughter noticed that her father’s car was not in the driveway and alerted her mother.
-Acting quickly, Berry grabbed the child and ran out into the street, crying for help.
+Acting fast, Berry grabbed the child and ran out into the street, crying for help.

-She called 911 from a neighbor’s phone, and the three women were rescued.
-These women’s story is truly a testimony to how much a human being can withstand, and just how strong the will to live is.
+She called 911 from a neighbor’s phone, and the three women were finally rescued.
+These women’s story is a true testimony to how much a human being can withstand and just how strong the will to live is.

 8. Andes Plane Crash Survivors

-Uruguayan Air Force Flight 571 was a chartered flight carrying 45 people, including a rugby union team, their friends, family, and associates, that crashed in the Andes on 13 October 1972, in an incident known as the Andes flight disaster and, in the Hispanic world and South America, as the Miracle in the Andes (El Milagro de los Andes).
 More than a quarter of the passengers died in the crash and several others quickly succumbed to cold and injury.
-Of the 27 who were alive a few days after the accident, another eight were killed by an avalanche that swept over their shelter in the wreckage.
-The last 16 survivors were rescued on 23 December 1972, more than two months after the crash.
+Of the 27 who were alive a few days after the accident, another eight died because of an avalanche that swept over their shelter in the wreckage.

-9. Sully Sullenberger and the Crew and Passengers of US Airways Flight 1549
+9. Sully Sullenberger and the Crew and Passengers of U.S. Airways Flight 1549

-On January 15, 2009, US Airways flight 1549 took off from LaGuardia airport in New York, heading for Charlotte, North Carolina.
+On January 15, 2009, U.S. Airways flight 1549 took off from LaGuardia airport in New York, heading for Charlotte, North Carolina.
 After just a few minutes, the plane struck a flock of geese, causing both engines to fail.

-In an act of courage, quick thinking, and exceptional airmanship, the pilot, “Sully” Sullenberger, alerted air traffic control that he would be landing the plane on the Hudson River.
+In an act of courage, quick thinking, and exceptional airmanship, the pilot, “Sully” Sullenberger alerted air traffic control that he would be landing the plane on the Hudson River.